TheNopenator/cf_ai_social_determinant_insights/README.md

 This project was built to demonstrate how modern LLMs, distributed systems, and persistent state can be combined to create context-aware, responsible AI applications, especially in sensitive domains like public health.

-You can access the publicly hosted application <a href="https://5cc89d63.social-determinants-insights.pages.dev/">here</a>!
+You can access the publicly hosted application here: https://5cc89d63.social-determinants-insights.pages.dev/.

 # Project Summary